541 Residential Life and Housing Policy

 c.
 The death of the student.

 4. Semester fee refunds.
 No refund will be made other than under the following conditions:

 b.
-Refund of semester fees will be made on a prorated weekly calendar basis if student is requested to leave the premises for other than disciplinary reasons.
+Refund of semester fees will be made on a prorated weekly calendar basis if the student is requested to leave the premises for other than disciplinary reasons.

 c.
-No refund of fees for the academic year will be made if student is required to vacate assigned space for disciplinary reasons.
+No refund of fees for the academic year will be made if student is required to vacate assigned living space for disciplinary reasons.

 d.
 A full refund of housing fees will be made in the event of student's death.

 e.
 Withdrawals for other reasons will be subject to University’s fee adjustment period as outlined in the registration guide.

 5. Students who participate in an off-campus academic experience may be eligible for release from the Agreement provided the experience requires the student’s regular and/or continued presence at a location significantly distant from the campus so as to constitute an undue hardship on the student, to be determined at the discretion of University.
 If termination is granted, the Agreement will terminate on the day of the student’s last fall term exam or graduation date, if the student is among those scheduled, in advance, to graduate.
 Students seeking this option must petition for such relief by submitting, prior to November 15, a License Agreement Cancellation Request form outlining the academic experience.
 The student will be required to provide supportive documentation from the college and/or internship site or assignment.

 6. In the event the assigned living space is destroyed or otherwise rendered uninhabitable and University does not provide alternative assigned living space, the Agreement will be cancelled and housing fees will be refunded on a prorated basis.